ninivert/ParticleAccelerator/docs/Journal.md

 - Solve problem where app.pro does not update when something in commom updates: use `make && cd apps/app/ && make -B && cd ../.. && bin/app.bin` `¯\_(ツ)_/¯`
 - Return type for getters: const, const reference ? -> const ref for getters, const for queries (if temp object is computed)
 - Framerate-independant movement
-- add proton and electron sub-class
+- add proton, antiproton and electron sub-class
+- fixed polymorphism not being applied on Particle in Beam constructor
+- fixed polymorphism not being applied on Particle in Accelerator::addParticle
 - ExerciceP14 (KÄÄÄÄÄÄÄÄÄÄÄÄÄÄSE)

 ## Todo